Imran4424/Python-ProblemNSolutions/readme.txt

 5.32.
 Write a program to print all even numbers from 100 to 1.
 5.33.
 Write a program to print all odd numbers from 100 to 1.
 5.34.
 Write a program to print all number from n to 1.
 5.35.
-Write a program to print all number from n to 1.
+Write a program to print all number who is divible by 5 from n to 1.
 5.36.
-Write a program to print all number who is divible by 5 from n to 1.
-5.37.
 Write a program to print all number who is divible by y from n to 1 (y < n).

 6. Pyramid